karinavera089/karinavera089.github.io/index.md

 * Lab 8 Part 1 https://github.com/cpsc-spring-2023/cpsc-120-lab-08-karina-and-max/tree/main/part-1

-    Lastly, my third favorite has to be lab 8 part 1.
+    Lastly, my third favorite is lab 8 part 1.
 In this lab we created a stitching pattern program through encapsulated loops.
 This was one of my favorites as it helped me get comfortable with the use of loops.
-It was challenging as we had an infinite loop error, but through tracing my code, I was able to resolve a syntax error.
+I had issues with the pre- and post- incrementation of the pattern but this solidified knowledge on incrementation.It was challenging for a pattern output, but through tracing my code, I was able to resolve a comand line error that occurred.